All the places you can pick your own fruit in Queensland

 Skip the store the next time you’re craving fresh produce and go straight to the source; Queensland has some of the best pick-your-own fruit farms in the country and they’re (quite literally) ripe for the taking.

-Hit up these pick-your-own farms in Queensland and support our local farmers while stocking up on the freshest local produce going.
+Hit up these pick-your-own farms in Queensland to support local farmers while stocking up on the freshest local produce going.
 It’s a win-win.

 Rolling hillsides met with lush rainforests, majestic mountain ranges and just a few world-famous beaches makes any day trip to the Sunshine Coast an outdoor lover’s paradise.
 Just make sure you stop in at one of these pick your own fruit farms for the ultimate day trip.